thaisReAg/PROYECTO-MID-TERM/README.md

 Creation and deployment of a web page from scratch.
 Through a provided Figma file, I had to create the webpage, including its skeleton and styles, as well as making it functional.

-This is a learning project for the Front End Web Developer bootcamp.
+This is a learning project for the Front End Web Developer bootcamp in IronHack.

 ## Technologies Used